 1. The SOSF will typically only provide OAP support for SOSF funded projects.

-2. SOSF will only approve support for one paper per calendar year.
+2. SOSF will only approve support for one paper for a given project per calendar year.

 3. The maximum amount for support will be USD $3,000.
 However, the SOSF encourages project leaders to consider the costs charged by the journal against potential benefit when selecting an Open Access journal.

 4. Project Leaders will need to provide a brief written explanation of how OA publishing of the SOSF funded research will enhance conservation outcomes.

-5. Project leaders will need to be provisionally accepted at the time of application, and project leaders will need to explain their choice of journal, and confirm that they have checked the following website to ensure that it is not a ‘predatory journal’: http://thinkchecksubmit.org/sample-page/check/.
+5. Papers will need to be provisionally accepted at the time of application, and project leaders will need to explain their choice of journal, and confirm that they have checked the following website to ensure that it is not a ‘predatory journal’: http://thinkchecksubmit.org/sample-page/check/.
 If the paper is not provisionally accepted at the time of application, any approval of OAP support by SOSF will be conditional on the journal accepting the paper.